 I will admit that when I first signed up for Freedom* and tried to use it on my iPhone (back in late 2016/early 2017), it screwed up my apps.
 I can’t remember for sure now, since it was so long ago, but I think there were one or two apps that just stopped working, and I couldn’t figure out why, but it was because of the Freedom* app.
 There was some kind of glitch that even though the block session ended, those apps wouldn’t work.
 So, I deleted the app off my iPhone and deleted my iPhone as a device in my account, and those apps were working just fine again all of the sudden!
 They may have fixed it by now.
 I haven’t tried installing it on my Google Pixel.

 The best part, though?
 Freedom* is really affordable.
-Their normal price is $29 for the year, but I signed up with a 40% off discount code that, for some reason, continues to be applied to my account, so I’ve only paid $17 per year so far.
+Their normal price is $29 for the year, but I signed up with a 40% off discount code that, for some reason, continued to be applied to my account for another year, so I got a bonus discount year.
 It’s not free, but it is super cheap!

 What is it?